Dan West (musician): Sidewalk Society

-West, Dan Lawrence and Jerry Buszek comprise the Long Beach, California band Sidewalk Society who have been described as "obvious anglophiles" and "the USA's best interpreters of 60s UK sounds."
-They were credited for "writing in the musical languages of their influences without sounding like mere copyists" on their album Venus, Saturn and the Crescent Moon.
-Following their self-titled album in 2008, they released a limited edition 7-inch vinyl album in 2010 for the vinyl-only UK label Fruits de Mer Records after the label discovered their cover of Small Faces' "Song of a Baker" and asked them to contribute a track to the label's first 12-inch compilation, before going on to record their EP.
+West, Dan Lawrence and Jerry Buszek comprise the Long Beach, California band Sidewalk Society Following their self-titled album in 2008, they released a limited edition 7-inch vinyl album in 2010 for the vinyl-only UK label Fruits de Mer Records after the label discovered their cover of Small Faces' "Song of a Baker" and asked them to contribute a track to the label's first 12-inch compilation, before going on to record their EP.

 In 2017, Sidewalk Society released the album Strange Roads: The Songs of Rolled Gold.
 The album was released on gold vinyl as a reworking of the complete album Rolled Gold by the 1960s band The Action.
 The album was described as "[capturing] the essence of Brit psych pop infused with the West Coast sound of The Byrds and The Association."

 In December 2024, Fruits de Mer Records in the United Kingdom released a career retrospective of West’s Mod/Psychedelic group, Sidewalk Society entitled, An Introduction to Sidewalk Society.
 The album collected the band's tracks released by Fruits de Mer, plus a selection of non-FdM songs from their back catalog, and the first CD release of their Strange Roads LP.